sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ### Dropout

 The code also impliments the use of dropout in PyTorch.
 Using dropout allows the selective dropping of neurons during training to prevent overfitting.
-It has been show This is why we implement the use of dropout in our code.
+It has been show dropout often offers a huge improvement on performance without using much resources at all.
+It also has an ensamble effect as if we were to usThis is why we implement the use of dropout in our code.

 ## Performance Benchmarks